beNative/git-automation/FUNCTIONAL_MANUAL.md

     -   **Enable Simulation Mode:** This is a critical safety feature.
         -   When **enabled (default)**, tasks are only simulated.
 The log panel will show the commands that *would* run, but no changes will be made to your local files.
         -   When **disabled**, the application will execute real `git`, `svn`, `npm`, and other shell commands. **Disable with caution.**

+## 6. The Debug Panel

+For advanced troubleshooting, a debug panel is available.
+You can open it by clicking the **"Debug"** button in the status bar at the very bottom of the window, or by pressing `Ctrl+D` (or `Cmd+D` on macOS).

+This panel shows internal application logs, which can be helpful for diagnosing unexpected behavior.

+-   **Log Filtering:** The header of the panel has buttons to toggle the visibility of different log levels (`DEBUG`, `INFO`, `WARN`, `ERROR`).
+This allows you to focus only on the messages you're interested in.
+-   **Save to File:** Clicking the "Save logs to file" icon will start writing all subsequent debug logs to a timestamped file on your computer.
+This is useful for capturing detailed information over a longer session to share in a bug report.
+Click the button again to stop logging to the file.
+-   **Resizing:** Like the Task Log Panel, you can click and drag the top border to resize it.